guptakavya/CopartChallenge/README.md

 Question 9: Extract Text from PDF/Image by the name of ExtractTextFromPDF folder Change the path of the file that you want to convert and then comile and run the JAVA file.

+I along with my teammate Raghav Mathur implemented these files for the Copart Challenge.